majoravery/todo-finder/README.md

 ## Notes

-I used the pkg package as a tool to compile the files into a cross-platform compatible executable.
+I used the pkg package as a tool to compile the files into cross-platform compatible executables.
 The latest node version it [works with is 14.16.1](https://github.com/vercel/pkg-fetch/blob/master/patches/patches.json), so I've added a `.nvmrc` to enforce that version.